communitymedia/mediaphone/README.md

 MediaPhone
 ==========
 MediaPhone is an Android storytelling and multimedia narrative application.
 You can find it on Google Play as [Com-Phone Story Maker](https://play.google.com/store/apps/details?id=ac.robinson.mediaphone).
+It is also available on [F-Droid](https://f-droid.org/packages/ac.robinson.mediaphone/), [Amazon](https://www.amazon.co.uk/dp/B00C2RMU0M/) and [App Bazaar](appbazaar://details?id=ac.robinson.mediaphone).

 What does it do?
 ----------------